EconometricInstitute/feb22012-programming-website/data/style-guide.md

 ### Comments

 You should use comments in order to indicate what certain segments of your code do, and to explain more difficult parts of your code.
 Comments can be on their own line, or even span multiple lines, but very short comments are also allowed after code (inline comment).
+Do not use comments if they are not necessary.

 Note that the following example contains an excessive amount of comments for the sake of the example.
-In practice, no comments would be necessary here because the naming makes it obvious what the code does.
+In practice, **no comments would be necessary here because the naming makes it obvious what the code does**.

 ```java
 /* Method that prints its two arguments